 On successful completion, a student will be able to:

-- appraise a range of cultural, social, religious, and political issues when dealing with sources from the past
+Cultivate a deeper appreciation of a range of cultural, social, religious, and political issues when dealing with sources from the past

 - Byzantium before Constantine

 - Age of Crusades

 - Entertainment and Everyday Life